Wrexham A.F.C.: Reputation as giant killers (1991–2001)

-The 1995–96 season once again saw Wrexham in European action, with their opposition this time coming in the form of Romanian team Petrolul Ploiești; the home leg ended in a 0–0 draw but Wrexham lost 1–0 in the away leg, with the Romanians scoring the only goal of the match, and Wrexham were subsequently knocked out of the tournament.
+The 1995–96 season once again saw Wrexham in European action, losing 1–0 on aggregate to Romanian team Petrolul Ploiești.
 The 1996–97 season saw Wrexham set off on another strong run in the FA Cup and beat more top-flight opposition.
 Following wins at Colwyn Bay and Scunthorpe United, they were drawn to play West Ham United at home, the game ending in a 1–1 draw on a snow-covered pitch.
 The replay at Upton Park ended in a shock 1–0 win to Wrexham as Kevin Russell scored in the dying minutes to send Wrexham into the fourth round.
 After also beating Peterborough United and Birmingham City in the following rounds, they played Chesterfield in an all-Division-2 FA Cup quarter-final, Wrexham narrowly losing to the Spireites 1–0.

 June 1997 was the date for the official opening of Colliers Park, which was Wrexham's new training ground and was situated just outside Gresford on Chester Road.
 It was built at a cost of £750,000 and is widely regarded to be one of the best training grounds outside of the top flight.
 It has been used for training by many visiting teams that play at a higher standard over the years, such as Barcelona.
 The 1999–2000 season saw Wrexham again beat a top-flight team in the FA Cup, this time in the shape of Middlesbrough.
 The final score of the match was 2–1, with the second-half goals coming from Robin Gibson and Darren Ferguson after being behind the Premiership outfit.
 Wrexham went on to win the FAW Premier Cup in May 2001.